sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_15_DownloadingOS/Quiz01.md

 **Description**

-a) For Linux operating system the software used is not isotousb, but Rufus.

-b) For Linux operating system the software used is not isotousb, but Rufus.

-c) For Linux operating system the software used is not isotousb, but Rufus.

-d) For Linux operating system the software used is not isotousb, but Rufus.
+For Linux operating system the software used is not isotousb, but Rufus.

 ---
 ---